The Art of Filing: Managing Your Documents… and Your Time

 These services are also quite useful in sharing documents with others.

 Dropbox may be a popular service, but many prefer to use OneDrive or iCloud Drive.
-Some even consider using Google Drive and Box.
+Some even consider using Google Drive, Box, or StuDocu, especially if you are a student and want to download or share a tutorial or lecture notes.

 From this point onward, we will talk about the various types of structures and strategies that you can use for your local file system, or synced to the cloud if you prefer to place the folder structure in a special folder of your choosing.